pentalpha/luthien/README.md

 # luthien
-Parallel windowed adaptive trimming for fastq files using quality score.
+Super ultra-fast fastq preprocessor, using parallel windowed adaptive trimming.

 ## Windowed Adaptive Trimming
 This sofware uses [sickle](https://github.com/najoshi/sickle)'s algorithm for fastq trimming, in which a sliding window with